Boyle-Lab/Boyle-Lab.github.io/PEOPLE.md

 For example, a former Boyle Lab Ph.D. student who remains as a postdoctoral scholar should use both `current` and `phd_alumni`.

+The People page header counts each published profile once.
+Profiles whose status includes `current` contribute to the current-member total; every other published profile contributes to the smaller lab-alumni total.
+Thus, a person with both `current` and `phd_alumni` remains part of the current-member count until `current` is removed.

 ## Lab role history

 Use only `prior_lab_roles` for completed appointments: